clearlinux/clear-linux-documentation/source/ssntp/ssntp_frames.rst

 UUID that manages this instance.

 To ``STOP`` an instance means you're shutting it down.
-Non-persistent instances are deleted as well when you issue a STOP.
+Non-persistent instances are deleted as well when you issue a ``STOP``.
 Persistent instances of metadata and disks images are stored and can be started again through the ``RESTART`` SSNTP command.

 There are several possible error cases related to the ``STOP`` command:

-* If the Scheduler cannot find the Agent identified in the STOP command payload, it should send a SSNTP error with the ``StopFailure (0x3)`` error code back to the CSR.
+* If the Scheduler cannot find the Agent identified in the ``STOP`` command payload, it should send a SSNTP error with the ``StopFailure (0x3)`` error code back to the CSR.